Totolapan: History

 The Chichimecas were the first settlers, who called the land Totalapan.
-Between 1150 and 1350 the Xochimilcas entered the territory, and later by Moctezuma.
-Totolapan was part of the territory of Huaxtepec.
+Between 1150 and 1350 the Xochimilcas entered the territory, and later by Moctezuma I. Totolapan belonged to the Aztec tributary province of Huaxtepec, and was ruled by a lord who was assisted by four judges selected by him, as well as multiple tequitlatos who governed the calpulli of the town.
+Maguey was a local product.

 Hernan Cortés sent Gonzalo de Sandoval to Huaxtepec (Oaxtepec), also taking Totolapan in 1519, at the beginning of the Spanish Conquest.

 After the conquest, the lands of encomienda were granted to Diego Olguín in 1536, but when the Marquisate of the Valley of Oaxaca was created, they were annexed to it.

 The native population was evangelized by the Augustinians and the Monastery of San Guillermo Abad was built in 1545 under the leadership of Fray Jorge de Ávila.
 This is one of the Monasteries on the slopes of Popocatépetl that have been declared World Heritage Sites by the UNESCO.

 In 1742 Totolapan and surrounding communities were integrated into Chalco, and on January 1, 1813, these became parts of Cuernavaca and Cuautla.

 A comet seen in the area of Popocateptl volcano in 1910 was seen as an omen that convinced many inhabitants to join the forces of Emiliano Zapata in the Mexican Revolution.
 Bloody battles occurred at the monastery and on the Cerro de Santa Barbara.

 Servio Omar Livera Chavarria of Panal (New Alliance) was elected Presidente Municipal (mayor) on July 1, 2018.
 One of his priorities is to reestablish law enforcement, as several communities have established self-defense leagues, and he wants to prevent lynchings, like the recent one in Tetela del Volcan.

 The Indigenous community of Hueyapan became self-governing on January 1, 2018.

 The state of Morelos reported 209 cases and 28 deaths due to the COVID-19 pandemic in Mexico as of April 27, 2020; one case was reported in Totalapan.
 Schools and many businesses were closed from mid March until June 1.
 On July 2, Totalapán reported 50 infections and four deaths from the virus; the reopening of the state was pushed back until at least June 13.
 Totolapan reported 22 cases, 10 recuperations, and four deaths from the virus as of August 31.
 Twenty-eight cases were reported on December 27, 2020.